shawnmckinney/apache-fortress-demo/README.md

  Last updated: March 15, 2015

- This document is the starting point for apache fortress demo web app.
+ This document is a starting point for the apache fortress demo web app.
  It provides directions to download the source package from githut, and generate the a java document that contains the actual installation instructions.